Battle of Shanghai: Operation Iron Fist

-The Japanese then shifted their attack to the Chinese positions in the Patriotic Girls School and Guangzhong Road.
-However, the 88th Division defending the road possessed anti-tank guns, and successfully held their positions against the Japanese counterattack, destroying or damaging three Japanese tanks.
-After several hours of intense fighting, the Japanese assault on Guangzhong Road had been repelled with some 200 SNLF casualties, including 83 killed.

 In spite of the fierce fighting and heavy casualties, the Chinese were unable to make a major breakthrough because of ineffective coordination between infantry and artillery, poor reconnaissance, and the relentless shelling from Japanese ships on the Huangpu River.
 The Chinese were further hampered by their reluctance to fight inside the International Settlement so as to not alienate international opinion, which prevented potential flanking maneuvers against weaker points in the Japanese line.
+At the Bazi Bridge, the Chinese 88th Division suffered high casualties in a seesaw battle against Japanese armor units, which had flanked their positions from multiple directions.

 By August 18, 1937, the Chinese attack had been called off.
 Iron Fist had proved a costly affair for the Chinese, who had endured heavy casualties in the vicious urban fighting.
-The Japanese had suffered some 600 casualties in the fighting, of which 134 were fatalities according to the Official Gazette.

-Urban Fighting
+Urban fighting

 On August 18, 1937, another 1,400 Japanese marines were shipped in to Shanghai from Manchuria, bolstering the ranks of the Japanese Shanghai SNLF.
 On the same day, Chinese General Chen Cheng reached the front lines to discuss the situation with Zhang Zhizhong.
 Due to the attrition sustained by the forces present, the Chinese commanders decided to send the newly arrived German-trained 36th Division into the attack.
 Half the division was ordered to attack towards the Hueishan (匯山) docks on the northern side of the Huangpu River, which would cut the Japanese forces in two.
 The plan entailed fighting through five heavily defended intersections; heavy casualties were expected.

 On August 19, two regiments of the 36th Division began their assault towards the wharf, enduring withering fire from Japanese defenders positioned on the roofs and upper floors of the buildings lining the streets.
 The Chinese were also subject to fierce bombardments from the Japanese Third Fleet anchored in the Huangpu.

 The Japanese flagship Izumo moored in the Huangpu, before the Bund.

 At this point, the Chinese decided to deploy British-made Vickers 6-ton tanks to assist their troops in the assault.
 However, the Chinese were insufficiently trained in coordinating infantry-tank tactics, and the troops were unable to keep up with the tanks.
 Without sufficient infantry to protect them, the tanks were vulnerable to Japanese anti-tank weapons and artillery in the close quarters, and became useless when they entered the city center.
-The few troops who did manage to keep up with the tanks through the city blocks were then trapped by Japanese blockades and cut down by flamethrowers and intense machine gun fire.